anime-skip/player/README.md

 ## TODO

-- playback speed
-- Try to create an episode at a URL that has already been deleted
-- Error on timeline drag
-- custom timeline translation for each service
+#### Necessary

 - update video duration on video change
 - Create Episode (& show) dialog
 - Edit Mode

+#### Optinoal

+- custom timeline translation for each service
+- Try to create an episode at a URL that has already been deleted
+- Error on timeline drag

 ## Keyboard shortcut plans